mangini/gdocs2md/README.md

 A simple Google Apps script to convert a properly formatted Google Drive Document to the markdown (.md) format.

 ## Usage

-  * Adding this script to your doc (once per doc):
+  * Adding this script to your doc:
-    * Open your Google Drive document (http://drive.google.com)
-    * Tools -> Script Manager > New
+    * Tools > Script Editor > New
-    * Select "Blank Project", then paste this code in and save.
+    * Select "Blank Project"
-    * Clear the myFunction() default empty function and paste the contents of [converttomarkdown.gapps](https://raw.github.com/mangini/gdocs2md/master/converttomarkdown.gapps) into the code editor
+    * Clear the example code and paste in the contents of [converttomarkdown.gapps](https://raw.github.com/psychemedia/gdocs2md/master/converttomarkdown.gapps)
-    * File -> Save

-  * Running the script (run as many times as you want):
-    - Tools > Script Manager
-    - Select "ConvertToMarkdown" function.
+    * Save with an appropriate project name, eg *md exporter*
+    * Reload the original doc

-    - Click Run button (First run will require you to authorize it.
-Authorize and run again)
+  * Running the script (first run of each function will require you to authorize it):
+    * In the Add-Ons menu, find the new menu eg "md exporter"
+    * Select "Email md" to email markdown doc and saved images to yourself
-    - Converted doc with images attached will be emailed to you.
-Subject will be "[MARKDOWN_MAKER]...".
+        *  Converted doc  with images attached will be mailed to you.
+Subject will be "[MARKDOWN_MAKER]..."
+    * Select "Save md" to save markdown doc and images to your Google Drive
+        * A new folder with same name as original doc will be created containing the markdown and image files

 ## Interpreted formats